Greek resistance: Resistance in the islands and Crete

 On Euboea, Sara Fortis led a small, all-female company of partisans against the German occupational forces.

+Resistance in Macedonia and Thrace

+On 4 September 1944 in Prosotsani, while Eastern Macedonia was still under Bulgarian occupation, Konstantinos Kazanas and Asterios Asteriadis lowered the Bulgarian flag in broad daylight and raised the Greek flag in the central square of the town, despite the terror and threats of the occupiers.
+This act, unique in occupied Europe, led to Kazanas' exile in prisons in Sofia, but was a blow to the fascist Bulgarian occupation forces and boosted the morale of Greek fighters and the local population.

 Resistance in the cities

 Resistance in the cities was organized quickly, but of necessity groups were small and fragmented.
 The cities, and the working-class suburbs of Athens in particular, witnessed appalling suffering in the winter of 1941–42, when food confiscations and disrupted communications caused widespread famine and perhaps hundreds of thousands of deaths.
 This caused fertile ground for recruitment, but lack of equipment, funds and organization limited the spread of the resistance.
 The main roles of resistance operatives were intelligence and sabotage, mostly in cooperation with British Intelligence.
 One of the earliest jobs of the urban resistance was helping stranded Commonwealth soldiers escape.
 The resistance groups stayed in touch with British handlers through wireless sets, met and helped British spies and saboteurs that parachuted in, provided intelligence, conducted propaganda efforts, and ran escape networks for allied operatives and Greek young men wishing to join the Hellenic forces in exile.
 Wireless equipment, money, weapons and other support was mainly supplied by British Intelligence, but it was never enough.
 Fragmentation of groups, the need for secrecy, and emerging conflicts between right and left, monarchists and republicans, did not help.
 Urban resistance work was very dangerous: operatives were always in danger of arrest and summary execution, and suffered heavy casualties.
 Captured fighters were routinely tortured by the Abwehr and the Gestapo, and confessions used to roll up networks.
 The job of wireless operators was perhaps the most dangerous, since the Germans used direction-finding equipment to pinpoint the location of transmitters; operators were often shot on the spot, and those were the lucky ones, since immediate execution prevented torture.